-Here are 10 simple Ramadan etiquette tips to keep in mind.
+Here are 10 practical tips to keep in mind throughout the holy month.

-While restaurants are open during Ramadan, it’s still important to be considerate.
-Eating or drinking in public during fasting hours is legally permitted in many cases, but being discreet is always appreciated.
+While restaurants remain open during Ramadan, it's important to be considerate.
+Eating or drinking in public during fasting hours is legally restricted in many public spaces, and being discreet is always appreciated even where it is technically permitted.

-At work, if colleagues are fasting, a simple polite gesture — like asking if they’re comfortable with you eating nearby — goes a long way.
+At work, if colleagues are fasting, a simple polite gesture — like asking whether they're comfortable with you eating nearby — goes a long way.

 2. Dress Modestly

-Ramadan is a spiritually significant time, so modest clothing is encouraged.
-While the UAE already promotes respectful dress codes, it’s especially important during Ramadan and when visiting mosques or cultural sites.
+Ramadan is a spiritually significant time, so modest clothing is strongly encouraged.
+While the UAE already promotes respectful dress codes year-round, the expectation is heightened during the holy month — particularly when visiting mosques or cultural sites.

 3. Keep Noise Levels Low

-Ramadan is about calmness and reflection.
+Ramadan is centred on calmness and reflection.
 Avoid loud music or disruptive behaviour in public spaces.
-This is good practice year-round, but especially meaningful during the holy month.
+This is good practice at any time of year, but it carries extra meaning during the holy month.

 4. Be Considerate at Work

 Many offices operate on reduced working hours during Ramadan.
-Colleagues who are fasting may have lower energy levels late in the day, so scheduling meetings thoughtfully and being patient can make a difference.
+Colleagues who are fasting may have lower energy levels, particularly later in the day, so scheduling meetings thoughtfully and remaining patient can make a real difference.

-Also, check updated timings for malls and restaurants, as some operate differently during Ramadan.
+Also check updated timings for malls and restaurants, as many operate differently during Ramadan.

 5. Accept Iftar Invitations Graciously

-If you’re invited to Iftar (the meal to break the fast), it’s a wonderful opportunity to experience the culture.
-While gifts aren’t required, bringing a small dessert or dish is a thoughtful gesture.
+If you're invited to Iftar — the meal that breaks the fast at sunset — it's a wonderful opportunity to experience the culture.
+Gifts aren't required, but bringing a small dessert or a favourite dish is a thoughtful gesture that will be warmly received.

 6. Join Community Events

-Ramadan in the UAE is vibrant, with public iftars, night markets and cultural events across all emirates.
-Non-Muslims are welcome to participate respectfully and enjoy the festive atmosphere.
+Ramadan in the UAE is vibrant, with public iftars, night markets, and cultural events held across all emirates.
+Non-Muslims are welcome to participate respectfully and enjoy the festive atmosphere throughout the month.

 7. Embrace the Spirit of Charity

 Ramadan is traditionally a month of giving.
-If you’d like to contribute, support registered and recognised charities only.
-Acts of kindness and generosity reflect the true spirit of the season.
+If you'd like to contribute, support registered and recognised charities only.
+Acts of kindness and generosity genuinely reflect the spirit of the season.

 8. Be Aware of the Iftar Rush

-Just before sunset, traffic increases as people head home to break their fast.
-Plan your commute accordingly and drive carefully during this time.
+Just before sunset, traffic increases significantly as people head home to break their fast.
+Plan your commute accordingly and drive carefully during this period — patience on the road is another form of respect.

 9. Avoid Public Displays of Affection

-Public displays of affection are generally discouraged in the UAE, but during Ramadan, modest public behaviour is especially important.
+Public displays of affection are generally discouraged in the UAE at any time of year, but during Ramadan, modest public behaviour is especially important.
+Keep physical contact to a minimum in shared spaces.

 10. Lead With Respect